wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 The data collected over the years at the test site shows a very significant decrease on time where noise is at its base line level and a significant increase in time over dangerous levels.

-When the test site occupant moved to the test site, it was recognised to be a restricted are.
+When the test site occupant moved to the test site, it was recognised to be a restricted area, where development was difficult and intrusive.
 It was designated mixed rural, light industry and residential.
-It was recognised in various actions that a small number of lorries that didn't inconvenience the residence if a turning circle and other aspects were recognised.
+It seemed to be recognised by planners at the time that, such as,  a small number of lorries that didn't inconvenience the residence if a turning circle and other deteriorative aspects were recognised and accounted for.

-However, it was then advantageous to "over develop residential", remove land from the farm making it un-viable and develop the low traffic industrial site as a school doubling the hourly traffic during school rush hour, if developed.
+However, it was then advantageous to "over develop residential", remove land from the farm making it un-viable and develop the low traffic industrial site as a school, possibly doubling the hourly traffic during school rush hour. i.e ignoring the special circumstances of a high, narrow valley with one access road.

 The levels of noise due to traffic at the test site are very significant.
-It is likely that someone working in the garden would already be exposed to noise levels that cause physical and mental stress, contribute to hearing damage
+It is likely that someone working in the garden would already be exposed to noise levels that cause physical and mental stress, contribute to hearing damage.

+The level of noise above the very low ambient level further amplifies the deterious disturbing effect of the "random" loud noise  above "incredibly" quiet background noise levels.
+The tight vally also means noises are carried directly to the other side, where a canal and park / farm land.

+On a contrary note, it was noted that the trains cause a high level of noise to both sides of the valley and that low flying planes and helicopters also produce a disproportional level of disturbance due to the same effects.

-For the disabled it is such a level to make the partially deaf or old have difficulty hearing other conversations.
+For the disabled, the noise is at such a level to make the partially deaf or old have difficulty hearing other conversations.

 It is recommended that a further dB LEq noise survey be conducted to exactly prove the current noise dose overall compared to work place regulation.
 Calibrate the Nose LEq level per vehicle.